avaneev/prvhash/README.md

 propagation is only subject to the base latency.
 The essence of these "latencies" is that additional rounds are needed for the system to get rid of a statistical traces of the input entropy.
-Note that the "parallel" structure/arrangement increases shuffling quality.
+Note that the "parallel" arrangement increases shuffling quality.
 However, this increase is relative to the state variable size: for example, 8-bit parallel-2 arrangement with 8-bit input is equivalent to 16-bit non-parallel arrangement with 16-bit input.
 So, it is possible to perform hashing with 8-bit state variables if parallel-2 round is done per 1 input byte.
+The way "parallel" structure works is equivalent to shuffling all entropy inputs in a round together (input 1 is shuffled into a hash value which is then shuffled with input 2 into a hash value, etc).

 Without external entropy (message) injections, the function can run for a prolonged time, generating pseudo-entropy, in extendable-output PRNG mode.